code-423n4/2023-09-maia/README.md

 ## Main invariants

 - The total balance of any given Virtualized Liquidity Token should never be greater than the amount of Underlying Tokens deposited in the asset's origin chain Branch Port.
+- A Deposit / Settlement can never be redeemable and retryable at the same time.

 ## Scoping Details